Discrete Choice with Endogenous Peer Selection: Identification of the Model

+Assumption~\ref{ass: average}(i) states that the choice rule applied when all active peers select the same alternative does not change with the number of active peers.
+This restriction is satisfied if, for instance, the choice rule depends on the proportion of peers selecting each alternative ---an assumption that is rather standard in the peer effects literature.
+Assumption~\ref{ass: average}(ii) simply states that the choice rule of the empty active peer set differs from the choice rule of the non-empty set for any choice configuration.

-\begin{proposition} Under Assumptions~\ref{ass: MM},~\ref{ass: types}, and ~\ref{ass: regularity}, $\mathcal{N}_a$ is identified from $\operatorname{P}_a$ for every $a$. \end{proposition} Proposition~\ref{prop: network} states that we can recover the reference groups of peers from the CCPs.
-We next use a recursive argument to show that we can also recover the random preferences and consideration probabilities of each agent in the group.
-These results require variation in the number of peers across agents within each type. \begin{assumption} For every type $t\in\mathcal{H}$, $\abs{\{\abs{\mathcal{N}_a}\::\:a\in\mathcal{A},\:h(a)=t\}}\geq 3$ \end{assumption} Having at least 3 agents of the same type with different number of potential peers provides enough variation to identify the selection probabilities and choice rules when no peer or just one peer is selected. \begin{proposition} Under Assumptions~\ref{ass: MM},~\ref{ass: types}, ~\ref{ass: regularity}, and~\ref{ass: variation}, $\operatorname{Q}^a$, $\operatorname{R}^a(\cdot|\cdot,\emptyset)$ and $\operatorname{R}^a(\cdot|\cdot,\{a'\})$, $a'\in\mathcal{N}_a$, are identified from $\operatorname{P}_a$ for every $a$. \end{proposition} Although we may not identify the choice rule for all possible active peer groups nonparametrically, knowing it for the empty set and for singletons is enough for the standard linear-in-means multinomial logit model.
+Proposition~\ref{prop: network} states that we can recover the reference group of each agent from the CCPs.
+We next use a recursive argument to show that in this setting we can recover the choice rules and the peer selection mechanism if we have variation on the number of peers in the reference groups of agents of the same type.
+Specifically, let

+be the set of all $\emph{sizes}$ of reference groups for agents of type $t$.
+We next show that having at least three agents of the same type with different numbers of potential peers provides enough variation to identify peer selection probabilities and choice rules with no or just one active peer. \begin{proposition} In addition to Assumptions~\ref{ass: MM},~\ref{ass: simple},~\ref{ass: regularity},~\ref{ass: types}, and~\ref{ass: average}, suppose that $\abs{\operatorname{N}_t}\geq 3$ for each $t\in\mathcal{H}$.
+Then, $\operatorname{Q}^a$, $\operatorname{R}^a(\cdot|\cdot,\emptyset)$ and $\operatorname{R}^a(\cdot|\cdot,\{a'\})$, $a'\in\mathcal{N}_a$, are identified from $\operatorname{P}_a$ for every $a$. \end{proposition} Although we may not identify the choice rule for all possible active peer groups nonparametrically, knowing it for the empty set and for singletons is enough if we further assume preferences are represented by the standard linear-in-means multinomial logit model.
+Below, assuming richer variation in the sizes of the reference groups, we show that random choice rules can be nonparametrically identified without restricting attention to the logit model.

 \begin{proposition} If the choice rule satisfies

 with the normalization $\alpha_{h(a),0}(y_a)=0$, then $\operatorname{R}^a$ is identified from $\operatorname{R}^a(\cdot|\cdot,\emptyset)$ and $\operatorname{R}^a(\cdot|\cdot,\{a'\})$, $a'\in\mathcal{N}_a$. \end{proposition}